 The work of this group follows on from the previous successful projects of the Cancer Vanguard – Joint Medicines Optimisation Group.

-The RM Partners Medicines Optimisation Group, working with the North Central and East London Cancer Alliance and the South East London Cancer Alliance, has produced an electronic Pan London SACT passport for pharmacy.
+The RM Partners Medicines Optimisation Group, working with the North Central and East London Cancer Alliance and the South East London Cancer Alliance, has produced an electronic Pan London SACT Verification Passport for Pharmacy.

 This material replaces the LCA SACT education and training for oncology pharmacy, trainee workbook, and passport accreditation documents.